So, who is ready to explore Asia on a customized trip that is sure to give you a spiritual high?

 Enchanting Travels Top Tip: Visit during November when the nation’s annual fair takes place.
 Outside the temple there is a popular night market whilst inside hundreds of people walk around with lit candles.
 Beautiful!

 Not far from Varanasi, you can visit Sarnath, the place where Buddha first taught his Dharma to his followers.
 Once a deer park these gardens are an ideal meditation spot.
+The peace and quiet that surrounds this place is sure to give you a spiritual high.

 Perfect to amble around at your own pace you can take in modern temples as well a museum that features Indian Buddhist art treasures.